ScienceZoneUK/science-zone-uk/p5js/snakeGame/snakegame.md

 🧠 _Big Idea:_ The canvas is made of little squares — we will move the snake one square at a time.

 Lets start by thinking about the game snake, who has played it?
-Update you p5 sketch with this full code.
+Update you p5 sketch with this full code and don't forget to call the function.

 ```js
 // 🐍 Snake Game Starter Code